QuentinCirri/WorkShop-Vue.js/README.md

-And this should do it, its time to launch your IDE and to open the project.
+And that's it, it's time to launch your IDE and open the project.

 ## Bonus how to implement headless WordPress with Vue.js